azimuth-cloud/azimuth-config/docs/configuration/01-prerequisites.md

-OpenStack projects that are used for Azimuth deployments (infra projects) or into which Azimuth will deploy platforms on behalf of users (workload projects) require access to a network that is tagged as `external` in Neutron, on which floating IPs can be allocated.
+OpenStack projects that are used for Azimuth deployments (infra projects) or into which Azimuth will deploy platforms on behalf of users (workload projects) require access to a network that is shared as `external` in Neutron, on which floating IPs can be allocated.

 This network must provide egress to the internet, but does not need to provide ingress from the internet.
 This network should be given the Neutron tag `portal-external` so that